Skip to main content

 The course has two main aims:

-1. To further develop the skills needed to use a modern language (reading, writing, listening, and speaking); and
+1. Further develop the skills needed to use a modern language (reading, writing, listening, and speaking); and

-2. To prepare students for advanced level courses (NCEA and university-level Japanese) in Form 7
+2. Prepare students for advanced level courses (NCEA and university-level Japanese) in Form 7

 Methods of assessments:

 • NCEA students will prepare for NCEA Level 2 internal and external assessments.
-All language skills (reading, writing, listening and speaking) will be formally tested during the year.
-In Term 2 and Term 3, a number of NCEA Internal Assessments (oral and written) will be conducted.
+All language skills (reading, writing, listening, and speaking) will be formally tested during the year.
+In Term 2 and Term 3, several NCEA Internal Assessments (oral and written) will be conducted.
 NCEA students will attempt all NCEA Level 2 assessments in Japanese (internal assessments and external assessments)

 • As there is no Cambridge external examination in Japanese, students following the Cambridge pathway will sit NCEA Japanese external assessments in Term 4